 The employment of an employee may be terminated while on temporary layoff, however, the employee is entitled to termination pay.

-It is recommended that employers consider including a clearly worded termination clause and temporary layoff clause in their employment offer letters or employment contracts to address probation periods, termination, temporary layoffs and resignation.
+It is recommended that employers consider including a clearly worded termination clause in their employment offer letters or employment contracts to address probation periods, termination and resignation.

 Record Keeping